Siamul/NLP-Project/README.md

 ### And smote my brother Otter that his heart's life fled away,.

-### incongruous adaptation of an old Homeric simile we meet with a
+### Go then return’d the sire without delay

 -----------------------------------------------

 He brings along a talking Donkey, who is the only fairytale creature who knows the way to Duloc.
 Meanwhile, Farquaad tortures the Gingerbread Man into giving the location of the remaining fairytale creatures until his guards rush in with something he has been searching for: the Magic Mirror.

 are aligned to:

-### Then let the sacred tribunes wait my leisure
+### and Danaans according to his own pleasure

 ### Can bring him to his sweet up-locked treasure,.

 -----------------------------------------------

 He asks The Mirror if his kingdom is the fairest of them all but is told that he is not even a king.
-To be a king he must marry a princess and is given three options, from which he chooses Princess Fiona, who is locked in a castle tower guarded by lava and a dragon.
+To be a king he must marry a princess and is given three options, from which he chooses Princess Fiona, who is locked in a castle tower guaon.

-are aligned to
+are aligned to:

-### He smiled and threw an acorn at a lizard
+### Each claim'd; not all their mighty kingdom's power,.

-### The bride, thrice beautiful; the groom, a wizard;.
+### Which God likes best into thir inmost bower

 -----------------------------------------------

 The Mirror tries to mention "the little thing that happens at night" but is unsuccessful.
 Shrek and Donkey arrive at Farquaad's palace in Duloc, where they end up in a tournament.

 are aligned to:

-### Her eye might flash on his, but found it dim;.
+### Dont link yourself with vulgar folks whove got no fixd abode

-### The grace of trees and the bloom of flowers were prized by him
+### Schrutan and stout Gibek into the tourney rode,.

 -----------------------------------------------

 The winner gets the "privilege" of rescuing Fiona so that Farquaad may marry her.
 Shrek and Donkey easily defeat the other knights in wrestling-match fashion, and Farquaad accepts his offer to move the fairytale creatures from his swamp if Shrek rescues Fiona.